 (Alternatively, you can choose “Multi Use”, which lets you enter ONE coupon code that will be used over and over again as subscribers trigger the event.)

-Now, when a subscriber triggers the event, AWtomator will allocate the next available coupon and save it to the custom field in their AWeber subscriber record.
+Now, when a subscriber triggers the event, AWtomator will allocate the next available coupon and save it to the custom field in their AWeber subscriber record, like so:

 Step 3: Send an email containing the coupon